sfrunza/sfrunza/README.md

-# 👋 Hey, I'm sfrunza
+# 👋 Hey, I'm Sergiu

 I'm a web developer who turns ☕ into code and bugs into features.
 I build modern, clean, and user-friendly web apps — mostly with React and TypeScript.